TerryV8/click-count/docs/redis_architecture.md

 represents a different trade off where very high write and read speed is achieved with the limitation of data sets that can't be larger than the memory.

+## Based on the use case, choose the correct Redis architecture

+There are four main topologies of Redis, and each one has and uses different and incompatible features.
+Therefore, you need to understand all the trade-offs before choosing one.

+### Redis Standalone

+The old classic.
+One big bag of RAM.
+Scale vertically, easy as pie, no availability, no resilience.

+- Pros:
+This is the most basic setup you can think of.
+- Cons:
+No resilience
+Scale only vertically (using bigger hardware for bigger workloads)